reebxu459/reebxu459/README.md

 Created by a Computer Science major at the University of Waterloo, `rebecca_xu` is a versatile open-source project embodying a passion for computer science, competitive badminton, and bartending!

 ### 🖥️ Features
-Expertise in Python, SQL (Postgres, ClickHouse), Kubernetes (Openshift), cloud computing (AWS, GCP), and many more.
-Experienced in building automated solutions, data wrangling, and finding treasure in even the most convoluted error outputs.
+A Python lover with expertise in ML infrastructure, data engineering, and many more.
+Experienced in building automated solutions, wrangling with data, and finding treasure in even the most convoluted error outputs.

 ### ⬇ Installation
 Send an email with the following subject line to **r25xu@uwaterloo.ca** for fresh ideas, a dose of creativity, and an AWESOME intern: